NO RATING: FILMS LOST OR UNAVAILABLE

 Science and changing public perception of artificial insemination made any remakes of Alraune impossible, but the male uneasiness over assertive and sexually independent women didn’t disappear anywhere.
 The dominatrix and the fembot, not to mention alien women from matriarchal societies became staples in science fiction.
-Oh all the lurid possibilities that the filmmakers didn’t even need to allude to in the British film The Perfect Woman (1949), where a scientist builds a mechanical wife for his friend (modelled on his daughter, no less).
+Oh all the lurid possibilities that the filmmakers didn’t even need to allude to in the British film The Perfect Woman (1949, review), where a scientist builds a mechanical wife for his friend (modelled on his daughter, no less).
 And in the fifties there were the spider women of Mesa of Lost Women (1953), the Cat-Women of the Moon (1953), and of course the leather-clad sexual fantasy of the Devil Girl from Mars (1954), and that’s just picking a few off the top.

 And while the the stigma around artificial insemination has faded, the concept of women having “immoral” births has persisted, be it connected to racial or moral ideas.
 Demon babies have been a staple since Rosemary’s Baby (1968), and alien offspring have frightened movie-goers since the chestburster burst out of the chest of John Hurt in Alien (1979).
 One film that was heavily influenced by the ideas in Alraune was the 1976 turkey Embryo, starring Rock Hudson, no less, that tries to say something about something involving … abortion? stem cell research?
 I honestly don’t know.
 It revolves around a woman artificially grown from an unborn foetus – and after just two weeks in an incubator she emerges as a full-grown, beautiful woman, complete with a rather inexplicable Nicaraguan accent.
 She does seem to have a soul, but must feed on infants in order to avoid rapid aging, to her own dismay.